ffflorian/DoubleLinkedList/README.md

 list.get(0); // 'one'
 ```

+The full API documentation is available at https://ffflorian.github.io/DoubleLinkedList.

 ### Testing

-First, install the npm packages for testing:
+First, install the needed packages for testing:

 ```
 yarn